CornWorld/TypechoEasyTex/README.md

 ## TypechoEasyTex

-A easy plugin, using Katex.
+A easy plugin, using Katex v0.16.4.

 ### Usage(en_US)